-2. Federal Financial Aid - Federal student aid comes from the U.S. Department of Education, which helps eligible students pay for higher education expenses.
-It covers tuition, fees, room and board, books, school supplies, and transportation.
+- Federal Financial Aid – Federal Student Financial Aid comes from the U.S. Department of Education, which helps eligible students pay for higher education expenses.
+It covers tuition, fees, room and board, books and supplies, and transportation.
 It can include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study Program, and Federal Direct Loans.
-Please visit www.studentaid.gov for more information.
+Please visit www.studentaid.gov for more information

-- Federal Grants: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG, Available in 2017-2018), and Iraq and Afghanistan Service Grants
+- Federal Grants: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and Iraq and Afghanistan Service Grants

 - Federal Direct Loans: Subsidized Direct Loan, Unsubsidized Direct Loan, Direct PLUS Loan, and Direct Parent PLUS Loan